How to fix burnt rice

 So this got us thinking, is it precision we need ?
 Then maybe we need one of those precision kitchen tools like the sous vide machine we have.
 It’s ironic that people used to think sous vide was just boil in the bag anyway.

-If you are more like us, and don’t cook that much rice ourselves, the there’s no need to get a fancy digital machine !
+If you are more like us, and don’t cook that much rice, then there’s no need to get a fancy digital machine !

 The simpler the better !